pcoet/pcoet.github.io/_posts/2019-12-01-py-quickstart.md

 last_updated: June 7, 2020
 ---

-This post explains how to create a new Python environment using [Conda](https://docs.conda.io/en/latest/) and how to install [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/index.html) in that environment.
+This post explains how to create a Python environment using [Conda](https://docs.conda.io/en/latest/) and how to install [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/index.html) in that environment.

 ## What is Conda?